Correcting Faulty Road Maps by Image Inpainting: Conclusion

 \section{Conclusion}

 Even though numerous advances have been made to the automated extraction of road maps from satellite imagery fueled by the abundance and availability of data, many still rely on hand-crafted heuristics and algorithms to fix faulty road map predictions.
 Our work shed new light on the road-mending techniques motivated by the data-driven machine learning algorithms that prevail in vision applications today.
-We introduce a novel method based on the image inpainting technique by regarding faulty road map predictions as the image to inpaint.
+We introduce a novel method that regards faulty road map predictions as the image to inpaint.
 We modify the existing image inpainting approaches to handle the geometric context while maintaining accuracy and crispness for road maps.
-Our method does not require specific tuning on the numerous real-world road types nor additional trajectory data to interpolate; it only needs a sufficient amount of data to enhance the predictions.
+Our method does not require specific tuning on the numerous real-world road types nor the knowledge of the upstream road map extraction models; it only needs a sufficient amount of data to enhance the predictions.
 Experiments demonstrate that our method is robust to various real-world road geometries such as curvy, T-junction, and intersection, which are challenging for existing post-processing methods.